Skip to Main Content

 Heat visualization for your Australian production.

-Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, mining and industrial inspections, and creative productions.
-In Australia, thermal cameras are particularly valuable for filming nocturnal wildlife like kangaroos, koalas, and wombats without disturbing them, and for capturing the unique thermal characteristics of the outback environment.
+Here is how this works in practice.
+Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, mining and industrial inspections, and creative shoots.
+In Australia, thermal cameras are specific valuable for filming nocturnal wildlife like kangaroos, koalas, and wombats without disturbing them, and for capturing the unique thermal traits of the outback environment.

+Here is the short of it.
 We source thermal imaging camera systems and operators with experience in infrared cinematography across Australia.
-From Blue Mountains wildlife shoots and Great Barrier Reef marine thermal work to industrial imaging at mining operations and Screen Australia-backed documentaries, our team coordinates equipment specifications, SCREEN NSW location permits, and shooting logistics for thermal footage that meets your technical and creative needs.
+From Blue Mountains wildlife shoots and Great Barrier Reef marine thermal work to industrial imaging at mining operations and Screen Australia-backed documentaries, our team sets up gear specs, SCREEN NSW location permits, and shooting logistics for thermal footage that meets your tech and creative needs.

 Capabilities